IAUB1Commission/index/06-chaica6.md

 **About the Venue:**

 Indian Institute of Science Education and Research (IISER) Mohali is located in Northern India.
-The closest airport is Chandigarh (distance 10km) and there is excellent connectivity with New Delhi (distance 250 km) by Road, Rail and Air.
+The closest airport is Chandigarh (distance 10km) and there is excellent connectivity with New Delhi (distance 250 km) by
+Road, Rail and Air.
 IISER Mohali, like other IISERs is a university with education and research in basic sciences as the primary focus.

+*More details will be updated soon*

+**Scientific Organizing Committee**

+1. Michiko Fujii ; Co-Chair

+2. Jonathan Mackey; Co-Chair

+3. Bhargav Vaidya; Co-Chair

+4. Jasjeet Singh Bagla

+5. Jungyeon Cho

+6. Pratika Dayal

+7. Catherine Lovekin

+8. Surajit Paul

+9. Steven Rieder

+10. Christian M. Boily

+**Local Organizing Committee**

+1. Jasjeet Singh Bagla (IISER Mohali); Chair